 What’s The Bottom Line?

-The Baader Hyperions (apart from the 24mm) are definitely worth your money if you do not use a fast Newtonian and are particularly well-suited for those with astigmatism or otherwise require long eye relief.
+The Baader Hyperions (apart from the 24mm) is definitely worth your money if you do not use a fast Newtonian and are particularly well-suited for those with astigmatism or otherwise require long eye relief.
 They are definitely an improvement on the inexpensive Plossls, Kellners, and wide-field jobs supplied with most telescopes, and maybe all you ever need.
 I highly recommend the 17mm and 5mm Hyperions in particular.